 Bagging the Nobel Peace Prize in October 2019 for finally bringing an end to the 20-year stalemate with Eritrea cemented his international status.
-But the war in Ethiopia's northern Tigray region has meant a rapid reversal.
+But the war in Ethiopia's Tigray region has meant a rapid reversal.

-He became prime minister in 2018 at the age of 41, taking on the job against the backdrop of anti-government protests.
+He first became prime minister in 2018 at the age of 41, taking on the job against the backdrop of anti-government protests.
 His youthful energy and beaming smile offered hope.

 Mr Abiy's governing Ethiopian People's Revolutionary Democratic Front (EPRDF) coalition was deep into its third decade in power and had been dogged by accusations of repression and human rights abuses.
 This included the locking up of opponents and silencing of journalists.